nisarsuhu307-dev/Final-Project/README.md

 # Final-Project
 PYTHON PROJECT : Retail Sales and Retail Use Business Registrations.
-These project include Retail Sales and Use of Business Registrations of the country Maryland (State located in the Mid-Atlantic region).
+These project include Retail Sales and Use of Business Registrations of the county Maryland (State located in the Mid-Atlantic region).
 Project forms Exploratory Data Analysis (EDA) on a dataset containing business registration records.
-The goal is to uncover patterns related to business growth,permit status,industrydistribution and regional trends.
+The goal is to uncover patterns related to business growth,permit status,industry distribution and regional trends.
 Objectives:
 Analyse distribution of businesses across industries (NAICS codes).
 Study trends in permit status 9Active vs Cancelled).